szn0007/hiring-3D-assignment/README.md

 - Use the concept of 3D transformations.[Reference](https://www.cs.cornell.edu/courses/cs4620/2010fa/lectures/03transforms3d.pdf)
 # Notes
 - [three.js](https://threejs.org) is a cross-browser JavaScript library and application programming interface used to create and display animated 3D computer graphics in a web browser using WebGL.
-- There are lots of [examples](https://threejs.org/examples/#webgl_animation_keyframes) that can be referenced and combined to get this exercise done.
+- There are lots of [examples](https://threejs.org/examples/#webgl_animation_keyframes) that can be referenced.
-- You are free to use, write your code in any framework or pick library.
+- You are free to use, write your code in any framework.
 - Your code should run and should able to see the desired output in 3D view.
 ## References
 - [Pkg](https://unpkg.com/browse/three@0.138.3/)
 - [GitHub](https://github.com/mrdoob/three.js)